 3.2.
-Results and modeling
+Results and Modeling

-We model the interferometer response using a frequency-domain interferometer simulation tool [14] which includes the effects of radiation pressure, and compare the results from this model for laser frequency and intensity noise with the measured transfer functions from the interferometer in both a dc readout configuration and an rf readout configuration.
-The design parameters for the input test mass and power recycling mirror power transmissivities, which affect the interferometer dynamics most, are $T{\rm ITM} = 0.005$ and $T{\rm PRM} = 0.07$.
+We model the interferometer response using a frequency-domain interferometer simulation tool[15] which includes the effects of radiation pressure, and compare the results from this model for laser frequency and intensity noise with the measured transfer functions from the interferometer in both a DC Readout configuration and an RF Readout configuration.
+The design parameters for the input test mass and power recycling mirror reflectivities, which most affect the interferometer dynamics, are $T{ITM} = 0.005$ and $T{PRM} = 0.07$.
 For modeling laser noise couplings, of greatest interest are the mismatches between the two arm cavities.
-The round trip loss mismatch has been independently measured to be 20 ppm (from an average of 160 ppm) and the ITM transmissivity mismatch been determined to be 9% by a fit to the data.
-The static differential arm length offset for dc readout was \approx 25 pm, chosen to minimize the effect of electronics and ADC noise.
-We also present the results of measurements of oscillator phase and amplitude noise couplings, but we do not yet have modeling tools for these.
+The round trip loss mismatch has been independently measured to be 35ppm (from an average of 160ppm) and the ITM transmissivity mismatch been determined to be 10% by a fit to the data.
+We also present the results of measurements of oscillator phase and amplitude noise couplings, but we do not currently have modeling tools for these.